 Spacecraft and its program

 Scientific capabilities of the Spektr-UF spacecraft were promised to be unmatched by any other instrument at the time.
-(452) Even though it would be physically smaller than its main predecessor -- Hubble Space Telescope, HST -- Spektr-UF's telescope will be an order of magnitude more sensitive than a UV-sensitive instrument on the Hubble.
+(452) Even though it would be physically smaller than its main predecessor -- the Hubble Space Telescope, HST, Spektr-UF's telescope would be an order of magnitude more sensitive than a UV instrument on the Hubble.
 Hubble's official successor -- James Webb Space Telescope, funded by NASA and ESA and scheduled to fly around the same timeframe as Spektr-UF in the second half of 2010s, was designed to conduct observations in the infra-red range of spectrum, leaving ultraviolet light "beyond its view."
 With its ultraviolet vision, the Spektr-UF promised to benefit two crucial fields in astrophysics: the formation of stars and planetary systems and the cosmological and chemical evolution of the interstellar and intergalactic medium.
 (609)

 The spacecraft would carry a Russian-built T-170M telescope with a mirror diameter of 1.7 meters.
 (T-170M is a smaller, lighter version of its predecessor -- T-170 -- which never had a chance to fly in the wake of the post-Soviet economic turmoil.)
 Light captured by the instrument would be directed into three spectrometers sensitive to wavelengths from 102 to 310 nanometers.
 They were designed to register cosmic plasma with temperatures of several ten thousands Kelvin and atomic transition lines of all important atoms and molecules like H2, CO, OH and others.
 This capability would allow an international team of scientists to study formation of galaxies and analyze the atmospheres of exoplanets (planets outside our solar system) and protoplanetary discs.